wshinyee/AoC2024/README.md

 # AoC2024
-Advent of Calendar 2024 with TSQL
+Advent of Code 2024 with TSQL